What is the most durable / toughest / strongest gi for Brazilian Jiu-Jitsu (BJJ)?

 At first glance, this is a silly question.
 This is because the strongest Brazilian Jiu-Jitsu gi is often times not a BJJ gi at all.
 It’s a judogi.

-While they may look alike, there are some significant difference between Judo gis and BJJ gis.
-Typically, people don’t wear a BJJ gi for judo, or vice versa.
+While they may look alike, there are some significant differences between Judo gis and BJJ gis.
+Typically, people don’t wear a Brazilian Jiu-Jitsu gi in USA for judo, or vice versa.
 In official competitions, you must wear the appropriate gi for that type of competition.